-To view and modify what people will see on the projector screen during the meeting, click the Edit button to the right of your meeting.
+To view and modify what people will see on the projector screen during the meeting, click the drop down menu (⋯) to the right of your meeting and click Edit.

 The Event Settings will appear in a popup window, describing the meeting, e.g. where and when it will take place.